-- Has a fee hold, admission hold, or any other type of hold - Is on academic/progress probation or dismisssal - Is subject to expulsion or suspension - Attempts to register for a class that places him or her on overload, and the student has not been approved for an overload - Attempts to register for a class for which the class time overlaps with another class he or she is already enrolled in - Has failed to clear the prerequisite(s) for the course - Has previously enrolled in the class and the enrollment exceeds the number of repetitions allowed.
+- Has a fee hold, admission hold, or any other hold type. - Has an academic/progress probation or dismissal. - Is subject to expulsion or suspension - Attempts to register for a class that places him or her on overload, and the student has not been approved for an overload - Attempts to register for a class for which the class time overlaps with another class he or she is already enrolled in - Has failed to clear the prerequisite(s) for the course - Has previously enrolled in the class and the enrollment exceeds the number of repetitions allowed.